Private Cliffs of Moher Tour

 - Newtown Castle.

-- The Cliffs of Moher 2 hours.
+- The Cliffs of Moher up to 2 hours at the cliffs.

-- Donagoore Castle.
+- Doonagore Castle.

 - Doolin and Doolin Pier.

-- Burren’s limestone pavement, Clints, and Grykes provide an opportunity to see the unique landscape.
+- Burren’s, limestone pavement, Clints, and Grykes provide an opportunity to see the unique landscape.

 Dunguaire Castle

-Built in the 16th century, the Dunguaire Castle, is a stunning medieval tower house located near Kinvara in County Galway, Ireland.
+Built in the 16th century, the Dunguaire Castle is a stunning medieval tower house located near Kinvara in County Galway, Ireland.
 It stands proudly on the shores of Galway Bay, offering breathtaking views of the surrounding landscape.
 The castle is renowned for its picturesque setting and has become one of the most photographed castles in Ireland.

 In the 20th century, the castle was extensively restored by Oliver St. John Gogarty, a prominent Irish surgeon and literary figure, who used it as a meeting place for literary and artistic figures of the time, including W.B.
 Yeats and George Bernard Shaw.